flowchain/node-p2p-chord/README.md

 # flowchain-chord

-*flowchain-chord* is a Node.js implementation of Chord peer-to-peer protocol over the web.
-It is in REST architecture and extremely light-weight.
-It aims to build the P2P IoT networks in simplicity way.
+*flowchain-chord* is a Node.js implementation of Chord peer-to-peer protocol over WebSocket.
+It is extremely light-weight and aims to help building the P2P IoT networks in more simplicity way.

 ## Quickstart